0xMehedi/the-newcomer/README.md

    Following the leader's and co-leaders' instructions is essential for maintaining order and achieving common goals.
    Leaders and co-leaders have the experience and expertise to make informed decisions that benefit the entire clan.
-   Clan members can contribute to clan success by adhering to these instructions.
+   Players can contribute to the clan's success by adhering to these instructions.

 1. **Breaking the rules may result in a warning or kick out from the clan.**